Kalrog/structured-sort/README.md

 #or
 sort: element.<value>
 ```
-Sorts all the children of the element that have a child calle <value> by the value of that child.
+Sorts all the children of the element that have a child called <value> by the value of that child.
 All other children are at the end of the list.

 ### Sort by Custom Order